-Your credit score probably won’t affect your ability to open a new checking account.
-Banks and credit unions rarely look at your credit score when you open a checking account.
-But if they do, they mainly check your credit report (including your credit history), though this typically doesn’t impact the approval.
+Your credit score likely won’t affect your ability to open a new checking account.
+Banks and credit unions rarely pull your credit when opening a checking account.
+If they do, they primarily check your credit report, but this doesn’t affect approval.

 What else do banks look at?

 After learning that credit scores aren’t a significant factor in checking account approval, you’re probably wondering what is.